prawin2k/azurespace/1. Bicep/8. Azure Bicep - Create App Service/README.md

-# Azure Space - 7.
-Azure Bicep - Create App Service Plan with Linux Operation System
+# Azure Space - 8.
+Azure Bicep - Create App Service

-## What is App Service Plan?
+## What is App Service?

 App Service Plan defines all the computing Infrastructure resources requried for a website to run.